langurmonkey/gaiasky/core/scripts/optflowcam/README.md

 We have modified the original source in the following manner:

-- add target --point of interest-- location parsing.
-Targets have been added to the Gaia Sky keyframes file format, so that a keyframe created when the camera is in focus mode, automatically gets the position of the focus as a target.
+- add target (point of interest) location parsing.
+Additionally, targets have been added to the Gaia Sky keyframes file format, so that a keyframe created when the camera is in focus mode, automatically gets the position of the focus as a target.
 - add frame rate as program argument.
 - global clean up code (remove ambiguous Unicode characters, remove unused functions, etc.).